“Disparaging what one cannot obtain, as in The losers’ scorn for the award is pure Sour Grapes.”

 What does this type of salesperson cost your organization?

 They send mixed signals to customers.
-If you have a negative person or a complainer on your team, trust me when I tell you, THIS WILL END UP ON YOUR CUSTOMERS PLATE.
+If you have a negative person or a complainer on your team, trust me when I tell you, THIS WILL END UP ON YOUR CUSTOMER’S PLATE.
 They’re reluctant to tell you because they often don’t want to get involved.
 After a sales rep left and I took over some of his accounts, one customer told me she was so relieved, the previous sales rep made our boss out to be a monster and would complain about how unfairly he was treated.
 She would decline or duck meetings with him and our business had dropped by 50% over the past year because she didn’t want to be put in those uncomfortable situations.
 People who feel they’re treated unfairly RARELY keep it quiet.
 If they’re complaining to coworkers, it’s only a matter of time before customers get wind of it.

 They will drive out high integrity top performers.
 I’ve found people who push themselves to perform usually have a strong sense of personal accountability and a high sense of justice and morality.
 People who complain about the rules and work around the rules drive people like this crazy.
 I’ve often said, “I don’t care how tough the rules are.
 I’ll play by them as long as everyone else has to play by them too.”
-Leadership has an incredible responsibility to make sure the rules of engagement for their sales team is clear, defined, and respected.
-The integrity of your sales organization is reflected by the integrity of your sales people.
-Or vise versa.
+Leadership has an incredible responsibility to make sure the rules of engagement for their sales team are clear, defined, and respected.
+The integrity of your sales organization is reflected by the integrity of your salespeople.
+Or vice versa.
 If your sales operation has corrosive people in it, left unchecked, your sales operation will be corrupt.
 You will lose high performers if they see those that take shortcuts or don’t play by the rules are rewarded or compensated the same as they are when they are playing fair.

 I’ll be honest.
 It’s tough to turn around a Sour Grape.
-It’ also hard to fire them if you’ve allowed their behavior to persist.
+It’s also hard to fire them if you’ve allowed their behavior to persist.
 You’re better off making a plan to deal with them sooner than later, though because they will cost you dearly in the end.

 How can you prevent this from happening on your sales team?